oddbit-project/pokie/docs/tutorial/tutorial.md

 database connections or cache connections.
 The factory list is a list of direct classes (python classes, not strings).

+## Application factory: build_pokie()

+Usage of the main application factory is not mandatory, but essential if unit tests are required.
+Unit testing often requires the opposite strategy of a production application, in the sense that reusage and caching of objects should be avoided completely.
+To ensure this, the factory encapsulates the complete bootstrap of the application, in such a way that can be called once per single test, ensuring that available internal resources are *not* reused.

+**build_pokie() -> Tuple[FlaskApplication, Flask]**
+Factory to build a pokie application and returns both the Pokie FlaskApplication object and the Flask object.

 ## Minimal main.py example

 The main.py script is usually a simple file, containing the previously mentioned components.
 In addition, it should